 Eichardt’s Private Hotel is part of Queenstown’s history.
 Located in absolute prime position (right along Lake Wakatipu in the town centre), this iconic hotel is walking distance from busy restaurants, but still manages to feel exclusive and relaxing.
-For accommodation, take your pick between one of the seven luxurious Lake View Suites, the four Lakefront Apartments, The Residence or The Penthouse.
+For accommodation, take your pick between one of the seven luxurious Lake or Mountain View Suites, the four Lakefront Apartments, The Residence or The Penthouse.
 The décor fuses classic elegance with modern twists.

 It’s hard to believe that this private haven is a 10-minute drive from the centre of Queenstown.
 Matakauri Lodge’s take on luxury is thoughtfully understated, welcoming and breathtakingly beautiful.
 If it wasn’t for the attentive service, it would almost feel like dining in a billionaire’s holiday home.
-And at one of the three Robertson Lodges, in some ways, you are.
-Your bedroom, living room, bathroom (and bathtub) overlook “the big three; The Remarkables, Cecil and Walter Peak” – so the floor-to-ceiling glass windows were a wise choice.
+Your bedroom, living room, bathroom (and bathtub) overlook what’s known as the big three, “The Remarkables, and Cecil and Walter Peaks” – so the floor-to-ceiling glass windows were a wise choice.
+For families, be sure to book one of the suites or the “Owner’s Cottage” so you have a bit more room to spread out.
 The private entrance to your personal deck and suite accentuates the remote, relaxed vibe.

 Sassy Mama tip: Whilst the kids are busying themselves, it’s worth treating yourself to the Pounamu Pebble Pedicure (a unique New Zealand experience).

 Bob’s Peak: This is a destination of its own.
 Kids of all ages are sure to love the gondola ride to the peak or walk the Tiki Trail to this lookout spot.
 It’s full of restaurants and bars with postcard views.